 A Guide To The National Parks In Bosnia And Herzegovina

 In recent years, tourism in Bosnia and Herzegovina has grown exponentially.
-As more and more travelers discover its incredible cultural heritage, from Sarajevo museums to Mostar’s Old Bridge, the country’s tourism footprint continues to expand.
+The country’s tourism footprint continues to expand as more travelers discover its incredible cultural heritage, from Sarajevo museums to Mostar’s Old Bridge.
 Another reason to visit this near-landlocked country in the Balkans is the three amazing national parks in Bosnia and Herzegovina.

-Although Bosnia and Herzegovina may not be the most well-known nature destination, there are some truly spectacular places to explore.
-From gorgeous waterfalls and beautiful rivers to pristine forests and the towering Dinaric Alps, the country’s diverse landscapes offer various outdoor activities.
+Although Bosnia and Herzegovina may not be the most well-known nature destination, some truly spectacular places exist to explore.
+The country’s diverse landscapes offer various outdoor activities, from gorgeous waterfalls and beautiful rivers to pristine forests and the towering Dinaric Alps.

 3 National Parks In Bosnia And Herzegovina

 The epitome of natural beauty in Bosnia and Herzegovina, its tripartite of beautiful national parks should be your priority if you’d like to enjoy some of the Balkans’ great outdoors.

-Additionally, these Bosnia and Herzegovina national parks preserve not only natural resources but also encompass several cultural sites.
+These Bosnia and Herzegovina national parks also preserve natural resources and encompass several cultural sites.
 In short, they’re great places to learn about the Bosnian culture and identity, the nation’s people and history, its biodiversity, and wildlife.

-Besides nature conservation and the protection of cultural heritage, Bosnia and Herzegovina’s national parks are of enormous economic importance, too.
-They play an essential role in the country’s socio-economical development, thanks mainly to their generation of income through tourism.
+Besides nature conservation and the protection of cultural heritage, Bosnia and Herzegovina’s national parks are of enormous economic importance.
+They play an essential role in the country’s socio-economical development, thanks mainly to their income generation through tourism.

-Bosnia’s three national parks are spread out across the country, from the southeastern border with Montenegro to the northwestern border with Croatia and its north-central region.
+Bosnia’s three national parks are spread across the country, from the southeastern border with Montenegro to the northwestern border with Croatia and its north-central region.

 So, if you’d like to visit all three of them, you’ll have to go on a road trip around Bosnia-Herzegovina.
 Not that that’s a bad thing, of course!
 If anything, it’s an excellent opportunity to get to know this fascinating (and often underrated) Balkan country a bit better.